kahhongt/kahhongt.github.io/_posts/2023-12-09-third-post.md

 tags:

 ---
-Take some time to understand luck.
+Take some time to realistically understand the nature and perception of luck.